How to Use White Space in Graphic Design - Paper Lime Creative

 The more room you can give a design (even if that means making multiple pages on your website or multiple brochures) the more success you will have with each individual piece.

 Not sure how to get more white space in your print design?
+Feeling overwhelmed by your marketing and rebranding?
 Our brand audit can be the perfect solution for you!